Merit Scholarship

 Need-based aid answers the question "can this student afford to attend?"
 The school looks at family income and assets, calculates a Student Aid Index, and offers aid to close the gap between the cost of attendance and what the family can pay.

 Merit scholarships answer a different question: "is this student valuable enough that we want to offer them a discount to enroll?"
-It is about the school competing for the student, not about family finances.
+The school is competing for the student, not assessing family finances.
 A billionaire's child can win a merit scholarship; a low-income student can receive only need-based aid.

 Many of the most generous merit programs for international students are at top-50 but non-Ivy schools: Duke, Vanderbilt, Emory, USC, Washington University in St. Louis, Rice, Notre Dame, and several others.
 These schools actively compete for high-achieving international students and are willing to offer $20,000-$80,000 per year to attract them.

 By contrast, Ivy League schools offer zero merit scholarships.
 All aid at Harvard, Yale, Princeton, Columbia, Penn, Brown, Dartmouth, and Cornell is need-based.
-For a Korean family that doesn't qualify for need-based aid but still can't pay full price, the Ivies are financially unreachable — and the right strategy is to target merit-heavy schools instead.
+For an international family that doesn't qualify for need-based aid but still can't pay full price, the Ivies are financially unreachable.
+The right strategy is to target merit-heavy schools instead.

 Strategy